hyunwhanjoe/mlXGPR/README.md

 # Description
 This is the codebase for the article [Multi-label Classification with XGBoost for Metabolic Pathway Prediction](https://doi.org/10.1186/s12859-024-05666-0) published at BMC Bioinformatics.
 We are currently updating the source code and data.
+We want to thank the authors of [mlLGPR](https://github.com/hallamlab/mlLGPR) for open sourcing their code and data because this study would not have been possible without it.

 The project structure is based on the [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) project structure.
 All tests were conducted on an Ubuntu 20.04.5 server with dual Intel Xeon CPU E5-2640 v4 and 94G ram.